darinz/DL/07_Transformers/01_transformer_architecture.md

 - **Encoder:** Processes the input sequence and outputs representations for each position.
 - **Decoder:** Generates the output sequence, attending to both previous outputs and encoder outputs.

+> **Explanation:**
+> The encoder builds a contextual representation of the input, while the decoder generates the output step by step, using both the encoder's output and its own previous outputs.
+Layer normalization and residual connections help stabilize and speed up training.

 #### Geometric/Visual Explanation

 Think of the encoder as a team of experts, each analyzing the input from a different perspective, and the decoder as a team that generates the output step by step, consulting both the input and what has been generated so far.

+> **Common Pitfall:**
-> **Common Pitfall:** Forgetting to mask future positions in the decoder's self-attention can cause information leakage during training.
+> Forgetting to mask future positions in the decoder's self-attention can cause information leakage during training.

 ## 6. Summary & Next Steps